 NYSFOLA Annual Conference -“It Takes a Community to Protect a Watershed” May 3-4, 2024 in Lake George, NY.
-The Call for Presentations is now CLOSED.
-Thank you all for your submissions.
+Due to unprecedented interest in this year’s conference, REGISTRATION is now CLOSED.

 APA/DEC FAQs received from lake associations re: Inter-Agency Guidelines for Implementing Best Management Practices to Control Invasive Species on DEC-Administered Lands of the Adirondack Park.